 If you would like this statement in an alternative format for accessibility reasons, please submit a request to firstname.lastname@example.org or by phoning us on 020 8050 5678 during working hours.

 If you sign up as a nanny or a family on our website, you will need to enter personal details into our online form.
 We may use third parties such as Typeform to collect information from you, after which we transfer the information to our internal systems.
 We may continue to securely store the information with the third party, but they cannot use the information for any purposes other than secure storage.

-If you sign up by phone, we will take notes during the call and transfer them into the same place.
+If you sign up by phone, we will take notes during the call and transfer them into our systems.
 The call may be recorded for training and monitoring purposes, or to ensure that the data that we have captured is accurate.

 Our primary database is Heroku and you can read more about their security here.
-Your personal data does not leave the EU, except to countries which are either: (a) compliant with EU or equivalent regulations, or (b) with whom we’ve ensured adequate safeguards to meet EU standards.
+Your personal data does not leave the EU except to countries which are either: (a) compliant with EU or equivalent regulations, or (b) with whom we’ve ensured adequate safeguards to meet EU standards.
 You can read more in our security section.